Parikshit00/HandTalk-ASL/README.md

 This project is American Sign Language classifier.

 Uses python, openCV and Tensorflow to train Inception-V3 model, a Deep CNN image classifier.
-The Inception-V3 should be trained ny Imagenet dataset which is already been taken care in Train.py.
+The Inception-V3 should be trained by Imagenet dataset which is done in Train.py.

 The last layer of Inception-V3 CNN can be retrained to identify numerous new categories.
-For this project the layer will be trained to classify english alphabets represented by hand signs as used in American Sign Language.
+For this project the last layer will be trained to classify english alphabets represented by hand signs as used in American Sign Language.
 Few custom made hand signs must be included by the user for proper communication (explained in the dataset section).